CISC3120SP18/SamplePrograms/GUI/Graphics/Animations/TreeAnimationFX/README.md

 This program is downloaded from the [Oracle JaveFX Tutorial](https://docs.oracle.com/javase/8/javafx/visual-effects-tutorial/tree-animation.htm).

+You may compile the application in Java 8 (a.k.a, 1.8) without any modification.
 To compile in Java 9, you may need to comment out Line 115 in Main.java.
 The line is

 ```
 System.out.println("FPS " + com.sun.javafx.perf.PerformanceTracker.getSceneTracker(stage.getScene()).getInstantFPS());